knthompson26/Childhood-social-isolation-trajectories_GMM/README.md

 *Joint senior author

 Analyses for this project were conducted in MPlus version 8.4, STATA version 16, and R version 4.0.3 (All R code written in Rmd format).
 Scripts are ordered here in the same order they should be run to replicate findings.
 Folders are listed in the brackets of each header.

+All data provided by the Environmental Risk Longitudinal Twin (E-Risk) Study.

 **Preprocessing (Rmd):** (RMarkdown_code/preprocessing)